copenlu/tx-ray/README.md

 ## overview (pick neurons and model-level insights) plot types
 *Note: plots are in plotly (interactive)*, *not in matplotlib* as in the paper.
 We chose plotly as backend, as it integrates with [Weights and Biases](https://www.wandb.com/) and Facebooks [visdom](https://github.com/facebookresearch/visdom)
-+ calculate_hellinger_distance computes hellinger distance between the shared neurons for two models or the pre-trained vs. fine tuned training stage.
++ calculate_hellinger_distance computes Hellinger distance between the shared neurons for two models or the pre-trained vs. fine tuned training stage.
 The results are later saved to the directory provided.
 Turn on the calculate_distance_flag to True value to compute the distance.
-+ hellinger_length_plot plots a scatter plot between Hellinger length to the hellinger distance for every neuron from calculate_hellinger_distance.
++ hellinger_length_plot plots a scatter plot between Hellinger length to the Hellinger distance for every neuron from calculate_hellinger_distance.
 Hellinger length is the number of unique features activated between 2 two neuron distributions -- i.e. the union of distribition d_1 OR distribition d_2 features, e.g. d_2={I. like}, d_2={I, cookies} -> Hellinger length 3 because d_1 OR d_2 = {I, like, cookies}.
 <p align="center">
   <img src="/Examples/LSTM/plots/hellinger_length.png" width=630 title="hover text">